 For Sea-Dweller enthusiasts the Non Plus Ultra: the sought-after caseback with Patent Pending engravings.
 Rolex filed the Patent for the Gas Escape valve at the Federal Office for Intellectual Property of Switzerland n Nov.
 6, 1967.
 The Patent request was published in Nov.
 1969 and finally issued on Jun.
 15, 1970.

-I am totally excited about this watch.
+I am very excited about this watch.
 Especially the documentation that comes with it is absolutely priceless, as it helps to set the record straight in many ways.
 The history of Rolex is rich and significant, it does not need false myths.

 The present watch is a very important piece of the puzzle.
 I created a comprehensive History of the Rolex Sea-Dweller timeline and this particular watch just fits in very smoothly.